Skip To Content

 “In a certain way I felt very safe, cause I had God on my side.”

 Did I say Trump was humble?
 Maybe that needs rethinking.
 Such is the paradox of piety, that humility before one’s maker is often just a front for hubris.
-The claim that God has a rooting interest in your team ought to have been retired after 1963, when a prophet from Hibbing, Minnesota sang “With God on Our Side,” about the many frightful causes that believed themselves to be blessed.
+The notion that God has a rooting interest in your team ought to have been retired after 1963, when a prophet from Hibbing, Minnesota sang “With God on Our Side,” about the many frightful causes that believed themselves to be blessed.

 Bob Dylan name drops the Spanish-American War, the Civil War and Cold War as conflicts fueled by such a delusion.
 All of human history — and American history in particular — is a story of our mistaken belief in our own infallibility when we claim the divine as our sponsor.

-“We forgave the Germans and then we were friends,” Dylan sang in one stanza.
-“Though they murdered six million in the ovens they fried/The Germans now too have God on their side.”
+“We forgave the Germans, and then we were friends,” Dylan sang in one stanza.
+“Though they murdered six million in the ovens they fried/The Germans now, too, have God on their side.”

 What might God be standing for by being on Trump’s side?
-His platform — which threatens mass deportations and the shuttering of the Department of Education?
+His platform, which threatens mass deportations and the shuttering of the Department of Education?
 Project 2025, a conservative plan to remake society in the image of Christian nationalism that Trump claims to know nothing about — even though it was plotted out by at least 140 members of his previous administration?
 Maybe just Trump’s rhetoric, which after gesturing at unity over division, gave way to the usual ad-libbed ad hominems, grievances and xenophobia?
 (And, spare us, another Hannibal Lecter namedrop.)

 Maybe God is just a Kid Rock fan.